woondossier/docusaurus-terminology/README.md

 ```

 > Pay attention to the `hoverText` attribute, as it is important to provide this
-> attribute (along with the default docusaurus attributes), so the plugin can
+> attribute (along with the default Docusaurus attributes), so the plugin can
 > fetch the correct popup text to show when referencing a term.

-### Use patterns to reference a term
+### Use Patterns to Reference a Term

 When writing docs inside `docs/*.md(x)` files, in order to refer to a term,
 you may use the following syntax: